Heaviest players, forward pack at 2019 Rugby World Cup revealed

 It didn't distinguish between fat and muscle, so those with large muscle masses often had high BMI, even though their body fat was in the healthy range.

-Those with weight around their waist and healthy BMIs at the highest risk of death from any cause, compared to those with higher BMIs and weight elsewhere.
+Those with weight around their waist and healthy BMIs at the highest risk of death from any cause, compared with those with higher BMIs and weight elsewhere.

 "If I had to choose between making sure my BMI or my waist-to-hip ratio are within the 'normal' range, I would go for the latter," University of Sydney associate professor Emmanuel Stamatkis said.